IBM 5880: History

+Early computer solutions developed in the 1970s used products like the DEC PDP8 and later the PDP11 to perform analysis in the hospital, but to make this more practical, a self contained and portable device was needed and with the development of microprocessors this became possible.
 The IBM 5880 was designed to analyze electrocardiograms, measurements of the electrical activity of the heart, and provide diagnostic advice to the same standards as a cardiologist.
-Similar programs already ran on mainframe computers, but the 5880 was the first version that could be placed in a cart and taken into hospital conditions.
+It was one of the first EKGs that could be placed in a cart and taken into hospital conditions.